veerankitarun/restaurant-website/README.md

 Fork the github/restaurant-website

-you will be making your now website but before that you need to install the repo. which is given above or else tap https://github.com/veerankitarun/restaurant-website
+You will be making your own website but before that you need to install the repo. which is given above or else tap https://github.com/veerankitarun/restaurant-website
 ```bash
   npm install restaurant-website
   cd restaurant-website